exporl/apex/documentation/examples/index.md

                 response (the trunk of an elephant)

 -   defines a group of screen elements (those that are displayed on the screen).
-As many elements can be defined in a screen, Apex3 has no way to know which element contains the subject’s response.
+As many elements can be defined in a screen, APEX 4 has no way to know which element contains the subject’s response.
     Therefore, in the element is designated that contains the subject’s response.
 In the case of screen elements that are clicked